chedieck/twt/README.md

 # TWT — Track Window Time

-A simple software written in Rust to track how much time you spent on each window and save it to a CSV file.
+A simple software for X11, written in Rust, to track how much time you spent on each window and save it to a CSV file.

 # Summary